netxms/netxms-doc/admin/visualisation.rst

 ~~~~~~~~~~~~

 :guilabel:`Data sources` page is available for all DCI based elements: Bar
-Chart, Dial Chart, Line Chart, Pie Chart, and Tube Chart.
+Chart, Dial Chart, Line Chart and Pie Chart.
 Here you can define
 what DCIs should be used as data sources for the chart.
 Up to 16 DCIs can be
 added to a single chart.
 You can configure multiple properties for each data
 source.
 To edit data source, either double click on appropriate item in the